 The judges’ decision is final, and no correspondence will be entered into concerning this decision.

 Entrants must be at least 16 years of age, and under 19 years of age, on 1 March 2019.

 Entrants must be in full or part-time education at a school, college or other educational institution in the United Kingdom.
 Students enrolled on higher education courses are not eligible to enter the competition.

-Entry can be made via the website, email, or, if preferred, by post with the name and contact details of your teacher in either case.
+Entry can be made via the website or email, with the name and contact details of your teacher provided in either case.